CHEM-PHYS-X684/python-package-best-practices/_episodes/12-CI-legacy.md

 project has 100% coverage, it does not mean it is actually bug-free.

-When we run `pytest`, we can get a summary of our coverage with the `--cov=molecool` option.
+When we run `pytest`, we can get a summary of our coverage with the `--cov=my_repo` option.
 While this summary is helpful, it would be much more useful to know _which_ lines are covered by our tests.
 In the following section, we will explore two methods that allow us to do just that.